 We are enchanted by your commitment every time.
 You are absolutely incredible!!!

-I am newly impressed each time.
+I am re-impressed each time.

-Sarah Bahar, the school vice principal wrote:
+Sarah Bahar, the vice-principal, wrote:

-I would like to use this opportunity to thank dear Galit,
+"I would like to use this opportunity to thank dear Galit,

-Who spent her Friday mornings at our school,
+Who spent her Friday mornings at our school.

-Galit never gave up, she arrived promptly to teach our kids what it is to initiate and use the things they learn in their own initiatives.
+Galit never gave up.
+She arrived promptly to teach our kids what it is to initiate and use the things they learn in their own initiatives.

-Last Friday we had a charming and fruitful meeting in which the students made decisions regarding the approval of Ronni's ideas...
+"Last Friday, we had a charming and fruitful meeting in which the students made decisions regarding the approval of Ronni's ideas.

 The students are excited and look forward to the coming Friday to start work.

-Galit, thank you for your effort and input, you are a star!
+Galit, thank you for your effort and input.
+You are a star!"

-Something that is taken for granted in the material world we live in.
+Kindness is something that is taken for granted in the material world we live in.

-The surprisingly well-organized program gives me the confidence to teach the initiative classes to a group of high achieving students at 'Psagot'.
+The surprisingly well-organized program gives me the confidence to teach the initiative classes to a group of high achieving students at 'Psagot.'

-This week they met an entrepreneur who spoke with them.
-The class subject was The entrepreneur sees opportunity in problems.
+This week, an entrepreneur spoke with them.
+The class presentation was entitled 'The Entrepreneur Sees Opportunity in Problems.'

 The kids are constantly coming up with new initiative ideas.

-It is my understanding that you are always upgrading and improving the program.
+I know that you are always upgrading and improving the program.

 With much appreciation,